 Climate Change - A Quick Check

-We assume earth’s climate has been stable for a long time, probably since the last great ice age began to melt 20,000 years ago – it’s not true.
+We assume earth’s climate has been stable for a long time, probably since the last great ice age began to melt 20,000 years ago – It wasn’t.
+This is what really happened.

-11,500 years ago earth’s temperature shot upward after a final 1,200 year period of ice age temperatures.
-Carbon dioxide followed temperature from 240 to 260 parts per million.
+11,500 years ago earth’s temperature shot upward 12 degrees C (22 F) after the final cold period during the 8,500 year transition from the last great ice age.
+Carbon dioxide followed temperature from rising from 240 to 260 parts per million (ppm).

-10,000 years ago the world was hotter than it is today and stayed hotter for the next 4,000 years.
-Carbon dioxide stayed at 260 parts per million (ppm) of air.
+10,000 years ago the world was 2 to 4 degrees C (3.8 - 7.2 F) hotter than it is today and stayed hotter for the next 4,000 years.
+Carbon dioxide barely changed from 260 parts per million (ppm) of air.

 Earth’s climate is always changing, usually creeping invisibly in our perspective of time, but always on the move in geological time.
 Accurate climate history now goes back 500 million years as shown in this graph.
 For most of the last 150 million years global temperatures were much hotter than today.
 The Arctic, Greenland and Antarctica were ice free most of the time.
-Temperature and carbon dioxide were completely independent from each other showing carbon dioxide does not cause temperature change.
+Temperature and carbon dioxide moved independently strongly suggesting carbon dioxide does not cause temperature change.

 When two lines move together on a graph it’s called a correlation which is only a suggestion that there may be a relationship.
 Mistaking a correlation as proof of anything is called the Correlation Fallacy, a fundamental mistake.
 Unfortunately many in the scientific community made that fundamental mistake.
 Former United States Vice President Al Gore compounded the mistake by presenting the data as a graph in his speaking tour and his book, An Inconvenient Truth (2006), advocating carbon dioxide as the cause of climate change.
 Wide spread skepticism swung to public acceptance.